manferlo81/foreach-prop/README.md

 ### filter

-*similar to* `Array.prototype.filter`*.
+*Similar to* `Array.prototype.filter`*.
 It executes the provided callback function for every key-value-pair in the object and returns a new object containing the key-value-pairs corresponding to those where the provided callback function returned a truthy value.*

 ```typescript
 filter(object, function callback(value, key, ...extra) => any, ...extra): object;